dwave-examples/feature-selection-notebook/README.md

 design process: selecting from a large set of potential features a highly informative subset simplifies the model and reduces dimensionality.

-For systems with large numbers of potential input information---for example, weather forecasting or image recognition---model complexity and required compute resources can be daunting.
+For systems with large numbers of potential input information&mdash;for example, weather forecasting or image recognition&mdash;model complexity and required compute resources can be daunting.
 Feature selection can help make such models tractable.

 However, optimal feature selection can itself be a hard problem.
 This example